Hibiscus and Plumeria Care

 All about Hibiscus and Plumeria Care

 Let's discuss all about Hibiscus and Plumeria care in this section.
 Pest attacks are not new to any gardener.
 Keeping gardens pest-free is every gardener's dream.
 Well, here's the list of pests and diseases which may harm Hibiscus and Plumeria.
 Hibiscus pests are Aphids, Mealybugs, Mites, Scale, Whiteflies and that of Plumeria are Mealybugs, Scale, Slugs, Snails, Spider Mites, Thrips.
-Hibiscus can get harmed by diseases like NA while Plumeriais prone to Gray Molds, Powdery Mildew, Rust, Stem Rot.
+Hibiscus can get harmed by diseases like while Plumeriais prone to Gray Molds, Powdery Mildew, Rust, Stem Rot.
 Its always wise to know the list of pests and diseases as it will be easier to battle fight against harmful diseases.